-Introductory camp level athletes will require a swim suit, a bicycle in good working condition & properly fitting helmet, and a pair of running shoes.
-Athletes joining the full season team, who have decided that they like the sport and want to participate regularly in team activities will need to have more specific swimming, road cycling and triathlon equipment and apparel (road bike for example).
-We are able to assist a small number of athletes each season with equipment to try out the sport, if equipment purchase is a limiting barrier to sport, please contact us and we will see what we can do to get started and try out the team.
+Athletes joining the club, need to have a road bike and helmet, as well swim suit and goggles.
+We are able to assist a small number of athletes each season with equipment to try out the sport, if equipment purchase is a limiting barrier to sport, please contact us and we will see what we can do to get started and try out the club.

 Equipment needs to be an appropriate size for the athlete and needs to be maintained on a regular basis.

-5. What are the pre-requisites to join the Tri Monsters?
-What if my child is not able to do that yet?
+4. What are the pre-requisites to join the Tri Monsters?
+What if my athlete is not able to do that yet?